 strengthening projects with other audit institutions.
 The Court of

-The Court of Audit has developed a methodology that enables
+The Court of Audit has developed a methodology for knowledge

-other audit institutions to increase their effectiveness, both
+sharing that enables other audit institutions to increase their

-internally and externally.
-The hallmarks of this methodology
+effectiveness, both internally and externally.
+The hallmarks of

 - We base our relationship with foreign counterparts on trust,